 When you apply for a loan or credit card, lenders want to know what the chances are that the loan will be repaid.
 They assess this risk based on your credit report, which is a comprehensive view of your credit history.
-Lenders may also purchase your credit score from one of 3 national credit bureaus: Equifax, Experian, and TransUnion.
+Lenders may also purchase your credit score from one of 3 national credit bureaus.
 Your score is calculated based on the information in your credit report and summarizes the risk of lending you money.
 Credit scores influence the amount of credit that you are given and the terms (like interest rate) that you are offered.
 This is why it is important to maintain your credit health, and check your credit report annually.

 In order to have a credit score, your credit report must include enough recent information to calculate it.
 Usually, this means that you must have a minimum of one account open for six months or more that has also been reported to the credit bureau from which the score is calculated within the last six months.

 Credit scores usually range from 300-850, with the higher the score representing the lowest risk.
 Your score does not determine whether you are a “good” or bad” borrower.
 There is no specific score used by all lenders; each lender has their own policies on risk levels and additional factors when it comes to approving a loan.
 At Lone Star Credit Union, we look at your comprehensive financial history rather than your credit score alone when processing loan applications.

 Your credit score will change over time because the information in your credit report also changes over time.
 There are different factors such as new accounts, paid off loans, and payment history, that weigh into your credit score.
 Your current lender may use or report to all 3 credit bureaus, or they may only use one of them.
 There are also different types of scores that lenders can use like FICO, VantageScore, NextGen, or BEACON.
 These different types of scores use their own formulas to calculate a credit score.